 Please note that Sleep tracking is unavailable if your Apple Watch is a standalone device with no paired iPhone and set up with Apple’s Family Setup.

-• You must wear your Watch with sleep tracking turned on, with the sleep focus active, and sleep for at least 4 hours to capture sleep data on your Apple Watch and push it to the Health app.
+- Create a sleep schedule and/or turn on the Sleep Focus.
+For watchOS 10 and below, you must set up a sleep schedule or turn on your watch’s sleep focus and sleep for at least 4 hours to capture sleep data on your Apple Watch and push it to the Health app.

 Finally, many Apple Watch-related issues following the watchOS update can be easily resolved with a restart or forced restart of the Apple Watch.